Accessibility and language tool guide

 Read more on BBC Tiny Happy People: Dummies and weaning (how and when to stop dummy use)

-How babies learn best
+How babies learn

 Babies under 12 months learn most when:

-• someone talks with them
+• You talk with them

-• they watch faces and copy expressions
+• They watch faces and copy expressions

-• <they explore through touch, sound and movement
+• They explore through touch, sound, and movement

 These “serve and return” interactions, you talk → baby reacts → you respond,